raspberrypilearning/fl-programming-robotics/week-2/fl-progrobot-w2-step06.md

 Ultrasonic distance sensors (UDS) use ultrasound to measure distances.
 Sound travels through the air in a *wave pattern*, measurements are made by examining the properties of the pattern over space and time.

 As the sound travels the particles in the air oscillate back and forth.
 This  is often instead represented as a wave moving up and down on a graph.
 A sound's frequency is the number of oscillations per second.
-Frequency is measured in Hertz (Hz), if a wave oscillates once a second it is said to have a frequency of 1 Hz.
+Frequency is measured in Hertz (Hz), 1Hz corresponds to one oscillation per second.

 ![A few waves showing the difference between high and low frequency sounds.](images/frequency_example.png)